ziedwnissi/react-calculator/post/post.md

 configure({ adapter: new Adapter() });
 ```

-> `create-react-app` comes configured to run the *setupTests.js* file before each test when `$ yarn test` is ran.
-If you have an existing app you want to configure for use with `jest` you can use `setupTestFrameworkScriptFile` from the `jest` docs.
+> `create-react-app` comes configured to run the *setupTests.js* file before each test.
+If you have an existing React app you want to configure for use with `jest` you can use `setupTestFrameworkScriptFile` from the `jest` docs.
 More information [here](https://facebook.github.io/jest/docs/en/configuration.html#setuptestframeworkscriptfile-string).

-## Begin Writing Tests
+## Begin Writing Tests and Create Components

 We will begin by writing some basic shallow rendering tests that will fail when the tests are ran, and then use the Red/Green/Refactor cycle to add the needed code for our tests to pass.